Rex G. Carr, MD FAAPMR

 4. Advanced Topics In Lyme Disease: Diagnostic Hints And Treatment Guidelines For Lyme And Other Tick Borne Illnesses by Joseph J. Burrascano Jr., M.D.
 A Popular Reference.
 I use the Symptom Check List.
 Take a Look!

-5. A Low Carbohydrate Diet designed to reduce yeast and it's effects by Rex G. Carr, MD (The Low Yeast Diet) Treating Yeast Can Be VERY Important!
+5. A Low Carbohydrate Diet designed to reduce yeast and it's effects by Rex G. Carr, MD (The Low Yeast Diet) DO NOT do this without specific instructions from your clinician!

 6. Recipes using foods that are part of the "Low Yeast Diet"